mughesaraja/AI-Course-Creator/README.md

 # Overview

-This project explores how AI can be used to support structured, high-quality course creation by embedding learning design principles directly into prompt workflows.
+This system explores how AI can be used to support structured, high-quality course creation by embedding learning design principles directly into prompt workflows.

 # Intended User